ON DVD & BLU-RAY NOW

 I can’t be the only who thinks that movie titles can be so short, dull and nondescript these days, at least for major releases of the horror and science fiction genres.
 Many decades ago Life would have been called Attack Of The Slime Monster or something, and it still possibly wouldn’t be quite so silly.
 Boy do people in this movie act like total idiots.
 Somebody is having their hand crushed by the monster and everybody else stands there bickering rather than rushing in to help.
 Somebody else is hiding in a sleep pod but, even with the monster trapped in one area, nobody goes to look for him.
 Three characters are believably hanging on for dear life when a door is opened, but a few seconds later are moving around as if they’re in normal gravity.
 One character actually allows this deadly, murderous monster to crawl onto her.
 And so forth.
 Maybe that’s what being in outer space does to you.
 And this is a film from Rhett Reese and Pal Wernick the writers of Zombieland where its characters behaved like complete and utter dunces throughout.

 I’m glad I’ve got the biggest flaw with this movie out the way though, because otherwise it’s a pretty solid science fiction horror that does grip and even scare in quite a few places.
 Much was made of its resemblance to Alien even when the second trailer came out, and yes it is heavily indebted to Ridley Scott’s classic, to the point where certain moments are clearly being rehashed, and also to the point where inevitably unfavourable comparisons have to be made.
 However, it does have a somewhat different look and feel to it, and there are enough differences in the story and in its handling to very much justify its existence.
 After all, Alien was quite obviously [despite this being denied by many of its makers] inspired by It!
-The Terror From Beyond Space and Planet Of The Vampires anyway.
-Life has enough tension, frights and thrills to make it a decent night out at the movies, and, while this probably wouldn’t be a problem for many others, my biggest concern – the fact that was written by the duo behind not just Zombieland but also Deadpool – proved not to as big a problem as I expected [aside from what I mentioned in the above paragraph of this review] as this particularly film is free of smugness and snarkiness except for a few brief moments featuring Ryan Reynolds’s character.
+The Terror From Beyond Space, Planet Of The Vampires and others anyway.
+Life has enough tension, frights and thrills to make it a decent night out at the movies, and, while this probably wouldn’t be a problem for many others, my biggest concern – the fact that was written by the duo behind not just Zombieland but also Deadpool – proved not to be as big a problem as I expected [aside from what I mentioned in the above paragraph of this review] as this particularly film is free of smugness and snarkiness except for a few brief moments featuring Ryan Reynolds’s character.
 And it’s not trying to be funny and almost completely failing.

 A very cliched but still impressive opening of the Earth being gradually revealed by the lights of the space station, leads us into a nice single take sequence showing us the geography of the surroundings which will get more and more foreboding as things subsequently get worse and worse, and then an opening action beat of Reynolds’s character Rory “Roy” Adams single handedly capturing a probe.
 We aren’t allowed to get up close, instead viewing what he’s doing from the point of view of the other characters, which actually works very well.
 It’s hard to be impressed by CGI effects these days, especially in this kind of film where we haven’t long had Gravity, but right from the offset everything looks pretty convincing.
 Unfortunately the characters don’t really register much as rounded human beings, Reese and Wenick being content to give them token beats to differentiate them.
 Rory has a Ryan Reynolds mouth because he’s played by Ryan Reynolds – and that’s about it for him.
 Jake Gyllenhaal’s character Dr. David Jordan is an ex-soldier badly effected by war who likes being in outer space more than being on earth.
 Japanese Engineer Sho Murakami has a wife back home who’s soon to give birth.
 British Biologist Hugh Derry was wheelchair bound but can move around fine in zero gravity.
 And the two women – British Dr. Miranda North and Russian Katerina Golovkina- are pretty much defined by their accents.
 Every now and again Life does pause for a few minutes to half heartedly try to let us get to know this lot a bit, but it’s nothing like [and I’m going to try not to compare Life to Alien too often] the first few scenes of Alien where we hung out with these grumpy but very human characters and got a real sense of who they were by just seeing how they acted around each other.
 The cast do try their best though to give some life to these people – Gyllenhaal especially delivers another terrific performance – and do succeed in making us care a bit about them as the film goes on.